Becoming an au pair in France

-Under Italian law only some aspects of au pair work are regulated.
-Here is the link to the official page in Italian.
+Under French law only some aspects of the au pair work are regulated.
+Here is the link to the official page in the French Administration website.

-Am I eligible to be an au pair in Italy?
+Am I eligible to be an au pair in France?

-You are eligible to be an au pair in Italy if:
+You are eligible to be an au pair in France if:

-- you have a basic knowledge of Italian
+- you have a basic knowledge of French

 - you are single and without children